jasonicarter/udacity/P5_Enron_Email_Data_Machine_Learning/final_project/Submission_Report.md

 [relevant rubric items: “create new features”, “properly scale features”, “intelligently select feature”]*

 Both univariate feature selection and engineering were performed and used in tested when creating the final model.
-Feature scaling was also utilized as there were a number of outliers which could screw the results (be used as a primary predictor) but due to the validity of the data, these points could not be removed.
+Feature scaling was also utilized as there were a number of outliers which could skew the results (be used as a primary predictor) but due to the validity of the data, these points could not be removed.
 Although performance was tested with and without feature scaling as a reassurance to the process, the final model does not utilized feature scaling.